HectareaGalbis/common-vulkan/docs/guide/instance.md

 ## Cleaning up

-We need to destroy the instance before the program exits.
+Lastly, we need to destroy the instance before the program exits.

 ```lisp
 (defun cleanup (app)